-One way to characterize the problem with the inflation forecast-targeting interest rate rule is that the rule does not assign any weight to the natural rate of interest or to any variable that is well correlated with it.
+One way to characterize the problem with the inflation forecast targeting interest rate rule is that the rule does not assign any weight to the natural rate of interest or to any variable that is well correlated with it.
 Traditionally, the absence of the natural rate of interest from interest rate rules is motivated on two grounds.
-First, in practice, this variable is hard to measure because it depends on hard-to-determine details about the structure of the economy.
+First, in practice this variable is hard to measure because it depends on hard-to-determine details about the structure of the economy.
 Second, in much of the model analysis that appears in the existing literature, the natural rate of interest fluctuates relatively little and so approximating it by a constant does not represent a very severe mistake.
 Regarding the first consideration, we argue that credit growth may be a good proxy for the natural rate.
 Consider the second motivation for ignoring the natural rate of interest in an interest rate rule.
-Until recently, builders of models have assumed that shocks to the demographic factors that influence labor supply, to government spending and to the technology for producing goods and services occur without advance warning.
+Until recently, builders of models have assumed that shocks to the demographic factors which influence labor supply, to government spending and to the technology for producing goods and services occur without advance warning.
 We confirm that the natural rate of interest fluctuates relatively little in response to shocks that occur without warning.
 However, recently there has been increased attention to the possibility that people receive advance signals about shocks.7 Consider the case of shocks to government spending and to technology.
 The major government spending shocks are associated with wars.
-When that kind of spending jumps-the troops are on the move and the bullets are flying-it does so after a lengthy period of increased tensions and political maneuvering.
+When that kind spending jumps - the troops are on the move and the bullets are flying - it does so after a lengthy period of increased tensions and political maneuvering.
 These events prior to actual increases in war spending represent the early signals about government spending.8 Disturbances in technology work in the same way.
 Signals that the information technology revolution would transform virtually everything about how business is done existed decades ago.
-9 We show below that the natural rate of interest fluctuates a lot more in response to a signal about a future shock than it does to a shock that occurs without any advance warning.10 That is, when we take seriously that many disturbances occur with advance warning, the assumption of a constant natural rate of interest in an interest rate rule is no longer tenable.
+We show below that the natural rate of interest fluctuates a lot more in response to a signal about a future shock than it does to a shock that occurs without any advance warning.10 That is, when we take seriously that many disturbances occur with advance warning, the assumption of a constant natural rate of interest in an interest rate rule is no longer tenable.
+So, the problem with the inflation forecast interest rate targeting rule is that it reduces the interest rate in a boom triggered by optimistic expectations, while the efficient monetary policy would increase the interest rate.11 Paradoxically, we first develop this finding below 7Recent work has been stimulated by the papers of Beaudry and Portier (2004,2006).